AutomatedIT/vagrant/talk.md

 The Vagrantfile is intended to have a one-to-one relationship with a project and be committed to source-control.
 As you've seen, other developers can then pick that up and run a simple `vagrant up` to start an identical VM (or several).

+Although the Vagrantfile is intended to have a singular relationship with a project, that doesn't mean you're restricted to a single machine.
+You can define a whole cluster in a single Vagrantfile if you need to, and you can give each of those boxes individual configurations, even base them on completely different base boxes.

+So, lets take a look at the Vagrantfile that we generated for our ultra-quick demo.
+First up, you'll notice that this one has a *lot* of comments - Vagrant try to provide you with a lot of information in their basic Vagrantfile - just with most of the features turned off...

-### Vagrantfile load order
+### Vagrantfile lookup path and load order
+When you run any `vagrant` command, Vagrant will start looking for a Vagrantfile in the current directory - then it will climb the directory tree until it finds one.
+This makes it possible to run `vagrant` from any directory in your project.

-When `vagrant up` is executed, Vagrant actually loads a sequence of Vagrantfiles and merges the settings they describe as it goes - that means that the order in which they load is important:
+It's worth mentioning that when `vagrant up` is executed, Vagrant actually loads a sequence of Vagrantfiles and merges the settings they describe as it goes - that means that the order in which they load is important:

 1. Vagrantfile packaged with the box that is to be used for a given machine.
 2. Vagrantfile in your Vagrant home directory (defaults to ~/.vagrant.d).<br>